Friday, January 10, 2020

 When we moved into our current house in Santa Cruz about 30 years ago, we found ourselves next door to a reclusive couple, a man and a woman, whom we rarely saw except when they waved to us backing out of their driveway, which was less than five feet from our house.

-Word was he was from Germany.
-He had been a woodworker, now on disability, partially disabled due to an accident.
-We discovered that the knotty pine cabinet in our garage was made by Walter for Marsha, who sold our house to us: a small two-bedroom, one-bath, with a fireplace and large picture window in front, a half a block from the ocean.
+Word was he was from Germany, had been a woodworker, now on disability, partially disabled due to an unspoken accident.
+We discovered that the knotty pine cabinet in our garage was made by Walter for Marsha, who sold her house to us: a small two-bedroom, one-bath, with a fireplace and large picture window in front, a half a block from the ocean.
+Marsha had inherited the house from the original owner for whom she had been a live-in caregiver during his final years.

 “I love this house,” said Barbara.